 Accidents and Tickets

 - Dwight Hall insurance carries a $500 deductible.
-Drivers are responsible for the deductible if the damage is the result of negligence.
+Drivers are responsible for the deductible if they are found to be at fault.

-- Towing fees are the responsibility of the driver if due to negligence.
+- Towing fees are the responsibility of the driver if they are found to be at fault.

-- Parking tickets are the responsibility of the driver and must be reported to the Dwight Hall Main Office.
+- Parking tickets are the responsibility of the driver and must be reported to Dwight Hall.
 Do not leave parking tickets in the vehicle.

 - Drivers are responsible for lost vehicles key(s).